In the world of SEO, keywords are everything.

 What are some tips for choosing the right keywords?

 There are a few things to keep in mind when choosing keywords.
-First, you want to make sure that the keywords you choose are relevant to your business and products.
+First, you want to ensure that the keywords you choose are relevant to your business and products.
 Second, you want to choose keywords that have enough search volume to be worth targeting.
 Lastly, you want to choose keywords that you can realistically rank for.
 There’s no point in targeting keywords that are too competitive.

 Venchito Tampon Jr

 Venchito Tampon is a Filipino Motivational Speaker, Corporate Trainer, and a Leadership Speaker in the Philippines.
 He is the CEO and Co-Founder of SharpRocket, a link building agency.
+With a decade of experience, Venchito has a proven track record of leading hundreds of successful SEO (link builidng) campaigns across competitive industries like finance, B2B, legal, and SaaS.
+His expert advice as a link building expert has been featured in renowned publications such as Semrush, Ahrefs, Huffington Post and Forbes.
+He is also an international SEO spoken and has delivered talks in SEO Zraz, Asia Pacific Affiliate Summit in Singapore, and Search Marketing Summit in Sydney, Australia.
 Check out his other businesses, Hills & Valleys Cafe, Blend N Sips and Saas Pursuit.

 How our LINK BUILDING AGENCY builds 250 links/mo consistently using Predictable Link Building Methodology™…